minhnguyent546/seas/ui/.github/instructions/ui.instructions.md

 ## Project Overview

-This is a chat UI interface to interact with a backend hosting LLM/AI Agents with RAG, built with React 19 using TypeScript 5.x and TailwindCSS 4.x.
+This is a chat UI to interact with a backend hosting LLM/AI Agents with RAG, built with React 19 using TypeScript 5.x and TailwindCSS 4.x.

 ## Tech Stack